Massachusetts General Court: Province of Massachusetts Bay in New England

-With the collapse of the Dominion of New England in the Glorious Revolution in 1689 The Assistants convened an assembly of delegates from each town to reform the General Court.
+There was disruption when London created a viceroyalty for a group of colonies including Massachusetts in 1686, the Dominion of New England.
+With the collapse of the Dominion at the time of the Glorious Revolution in 1689, The Assistants convened an assembly of delegates from each town to reform the General Court.

 With the Massachusetts Charter in 1691 the Province of Massachusetts Bay absorbed the colony of Plymouth.
 The Plymouth Colony, along with the District of Maine and the islands off Cape Cod, Martha's Vineyard and Nantucket were to be an extension of Massachusetts and thus under the authority of the General Court.

 Under this new system the religious qualification, that suffrage be for only Puritan men, was changed to a qualification of property ownership.
 The Assistants were also officially changed to a Governor's Council to be selected by the governor to act as an upper house as well as a council for advice and consent.
 All laws passed by the General Court were to be approved by Royal Governor of the province.
 The powers of the monarch to be expanded in this new system as well.
 The King had full control of maritime affairs and acted as an executive, through the Royal Governor, to enforce commercial law.